Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 But, which phylogeny has a stronger impact on the associations?

-A mantel test of the phylogenetic distance matrices against the association-based distance matrix for each group reveals:
+A mantel test of the phylogenetic distance matrices against the association-based distance matrice (as carried out in Bersier & Kehrli, 2008) for each group reveals:
 Hyperiid amphipods: r = -0.127, p=0.861 (non-significant relationship).
-Hosts: r = 0.0124, p=0.427 (non-significant relationship).
+Gelatinous zooplankton hosts: r = 0.0124, p=0.427 (non-significant relationship).

 ## Discussion